 I give them my example and the example of people I have helped.
 Hard Work; Knowing that everything is possible; Never giving up.
 If I can do it – so can they.

 In recent times, young people who venture into businesses want to hit it big from the very beginning.
 If you were asked to give three (3) pieces of advice to such people what will they be?

 There is no such thing as getting rich quickly.
 The only way to get rich is the long slow path of determination, dedication and hard work.

-Topics centered on women empowerment have served as focus for major world women conferences for some years now especially with the United Nations 2030 SDGs deadline to close the gender gaps.
-In your opinion as a champion of women empowerment what do you think can be done differently to ensure that in the shortest possible time women across the continent are financially independent?
+Topics centred on women empowerment have served as a focus for major world women conferences for some years now especially with the United Nations 2030 SDGs deadline to close the gender gaps.
+In your opinion as a champion of women empowerment, what do you think can be done differently to ensure that in the shortest possible time women across the continent are financially independent?